-Variable remuneration for senior executives will be paid out base on a long term incentive program (LTIP), and shall not exceed 100% of the fixed salary.
-Variable remuneration is based on various financial criteria determined by the Board of Directors and also on non-financial criteria, and is linked to the performance of the Hoist Finance Group and the respective business unit as well as individual targets.
+Variable remuneration for senior executives will be paid out based on a long-term incentive program (LTIP) and shall not exceed 100 per cent of the fixed annual cash salary.
+Variable remuneration is based on various financial and non-financial criteria and is linked to the performance of the Hoist Finance Group and the respective business unit as well as individual targets.
+It is hence distinctly linked to the business strategy and thereby to the Company's long-term value creation, including its sustainability.

-Variable remuneration takes into account the risks involved in the Company's operations and is proportional to the Group's earning capacity, capital requirements, earnings and financial position.
-The payment of variable remuneration must not undermine the Group's long-term interests.
-The payment of variable remuneration is contingent on the senior executive having acted in compliance with internal rules and procedures, including policies regulating behaviour toward customers and investors.
+Variable remuneration takes into account the risks involved in the Company's operations and is proportional to the Group's earning capacity, capital requirements, profit/loss and financial position.
+The payment of variable remuneration must not undermine the Group's long-term interests and is contingent upon the recipient's compliance with internal rules and procedures.
 Variable remuneration is not paid to a senior executive who has participated in or been responsible for any action resulting in significant financial loss for the Group or the relevant business unit.

 For senior executives, payment of 60 per cent of the variable remuneration is deferred for a period of at least three years.
-Variable remuneration, including deferred remuneration, is only paid to the extent warranted by the Group's financial situation and the performance of the Group and the relevant business unit, and the senior executive's achievements
+Variable remuneration, including deferred remuneration, is only paid to the extent warranted by the Group's financial situation and the performance of the Group and the relevant business unit, and the senior executive's achievements.

-Pension and insurance are offered under national laws, regulations and market practice in the form of either collective or company-specific plans, or a combination of the two.
-Hoist Finance has defined-contribution pension plans and does not apply discretionary pension benefits.
-Remuneration guidelines are presented in their entirety in Note 7 "Personnel expenses".
-The Board's proposed new guidelines for 2020 are presented in the Administration Report.
-Information on salaries and other remuneration to senior executives is presented in Note 7 "Personnel expenses".
+Pension and insurance are offered pursuant to national laws, regulations and market practices and are structured as collective agreements, company-specific plans or a combination of the two.
+Hoist Finance has defined-contribution pension plans.
+A few senior executives receive gross salary, in these instances, the Company does not make pension contributions.
+The Remuneration guidelines are presented in their entirety in Note 9 "Personnel expenses".
+The Board's proposed new guidelines for 2021 are presented in the Administration Report.
+Information on salaries and other remuneration to senior executives is presented in Note 9 "Personnel expenses".